Popular services

 Proof of frequent visits to Cyprus might give you the right to a Multiple-entry Visa (Category C).
 Multiple entry visas are granted for up to 5 years.
 Each visit should not be over 3 months (90 days) in any half year, starting from the date of first entry (source Ministry of Foreign Affairs, Cyprus).

-You do not get this type of visa automatically.
+Note that you do not automatically get this type of visa.
 You need to apply to the Cyprus consul or Embassy in your country.

 There is no legal right to a visa.
 Once you get the visa, you cannot enter Cyprus automatically.
 The entry criteria will be rechecked on entry into the territory of the Republic of Cyprus.
 For example, you may be asked to present evidence or documents, like a bank guarantee, proof of employment, or financial means.